rust-lang/rfcs/text/3529-cargo-path-bases.md

 # Summary
 [summary]: #summary

-Introduce shared base directories in Cargo configuration files that in turn enable base-relative `path` dependencies.
+Introduce a table of path "bases" in Cargo configuration files that can be used to prefix the path of `path` dependencies and `patch` entries.

+This feature will not support declaring path bases in manifest files to avoid additional design complexity, though this may be added in the future.

 # Motivation
 [motivation]: #motivation